Huegoxaga/notes/os/git.md

 - `git config --global user.name 'name'` setup git username(required).
 - `git config --global user.email 'email'` setup git user's email information(required).
 - `git config --list` Check all config values.
+- `git config remote.origin.prune true` setup auto update from the locat list of remote branch, listed using `git branch -a`
+  - By default, The record of remote branches won't get updated if even it's been removed from the server
 - `git gc` cleanup unnecessary files and optimize the local repository in the `.git` folder
 - `git clean -f` Remove untracked files from the working tree
 - `touch .gitignore` Add the filename or folder addresses in the `.gitignore` file line by line, those files will be ignored by git.